mstilkerich/rcmcarddav/doc/SUPPORTED_ENVIRONMENT.md

   - Version 1.4
   - Version 1.5

-Note that version 1.2 of roundcube will produce many PHP warnings in the log files (independent of this plugin).
 I recommend using the latest stable roundcube version, which the plugin is most tested with.

+RCMCardDAV may work with older versions of roundcube, but is not supported.

 ## Databases